Vivek9Chavan/Vivek9Chavan.github.io/HACK_XR+AI_2025.md

 Immersive and embodied technologies are redefining how humans interact with knowledge, machines, and each other.
 At **HACK:XR+AI 2025**, our goal is to create a **multidisciplinary prototype** that unites **AI, XR, and ethics** to demonstrate that responsible innovation can be both technically excellent and socially meaningful.

-We aim to show that **immersive intelligence** can serve human progress — not replace it.
+We aim to show that **immersive intelligence** can serve human progress, not replace it.

 ---